ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 In Massachusetts Frosted Elfin is listed as of Special Concern by the state Natural Heritage and Endangered Species Program (NHESP), and observations should be reported at (http://www.mass.gov/dfwele/dfw/nhesp/species_info/pdf/electronic_animal_form.pdf ).
 Collecting without a state-issued permit is prohibited.
 According to Michael Nelson of the NHESP, most colonies in the state continue to be threatened by habitat loss and lack of the management necessary to maintain them over the long term (pers. com.
 2/25/2011).
 Because this species is state-listed, any development projects in its mapped “priority habitat” must be reviewed by NHESP.
 Impacts to habitat must be minimized, and any substantial impact requires mitigation.
 Projects continue to be proposed within Frosted Elfin habitat.

-Frosted Elfin appears to be benefiting from climate warming in Massachusetts, in contrast, for example, to Hoary Elfin, an equally specialized species which has a more northerly range and may be negatively impacted.
+Frosted Elfin appears to be benefiting from climate warming in Massachusetts (Table 6), in contrast to Hoary Elfin, an equally specialized species which has a more northerly range and may be negatively impacted.

 © Sharon Stichter 2011, 2012, 2013